 This duck terrine with asparagus is the perfect elegant French starter that everyone will love.

-It might look complicated but this dish only requires assembling then cooking in the oven.
+This terrine may look complicated, but this dish only requires assembling, then cooking in the oven.
 It's really simple and easy!

 Make it in advance or freeze it, add your own favourite ingredients - the possibilities are endless.